blandflakes/echo-stopwatch/README.md

 > You: Alexa, tell stopwatch to stop

-> Alexa: Your stopwatch has a duration of 45 seconds
+> Alexa: Your stopwatch had a duration of 45 seconds

+> You: Alexa, reset my stopwach

+> Alexa: No stopwatch is set, but I started a new one

+> You: Alexa, reset my stopwatch

+> Alexa: Stopwatch restarted.
+Previous duration was 15 seconds

 ## Observations